×

 If you are thinking about moving to Cabarete, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cabarete, Dominican Republic can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 However, larger apartments or houses, especially those in prime locations or with luxury amenities, can be significantly more expensive.
 If you're looking to buy property, the cost per square meter can also fluctuate based on location and the condition of the property.
-Overall, while Cabarete can be more affordable than many other popular tourist destinations, the cost of housing can still be quite high, particularly for premium properties," said one expat who made the move to Cabarete.
+Overall, while Cabarete can be more affordable than many other popular tourist destinations, the cost of housing can still be quite high, particularly for premium properties," said one expat in Cabarete.

 Should I buy or rent a home in Cabarete?